bolt/docs/docs/contenttypes/intro.md

 <p class="note"><strong>Tip:</strong> Although it's possible to access an array
 of records by its index number, this is not used very often in practice.
-It's much more common to use a loop like <code>{% for event in events %}</code>, to iterate over all of the <code>events</code>, and then use them seperately as a single <code>event</code>.</p>
+It's much more common to use a loop like <code>{% for event in events %}</code>, to iterate over all of the <code>events</code>, and then use them separately as a single <code>event</code>.</p>

 If you're building a template and are unsure of what a certain variable contains